 GDPR requires the protection of all personal data, including medical information.
 The most important things in the regulation are explicit consent and data transfer to other countries: even organizations outside of the EU that have breached the data of an EU citizen will have to face the penalty.
 The fines can go up to €20 million.

 Canada, Personal Information Protection and Electronic Documents Act (PIPEDA)

 PIPEDA is quite similar to HIPAA, but it covers all personal data, not just medical information.
 The fines are higher as well: they can go up to $100,000 CAD.

 Do you consider building medical insurance app and need a technology partner?Reach out to Langate

 Reasons to Choose Langate for Building Your Medical Insurance App

-Langate offers vertical-specific expertise in health tech development.
+Langate offers vertical-specific expertise in healthcare software development.
 With more than 15 years of experience in the industry, we know how to develop a health insurance app that will fit the unique needs of patients, medical workers, and healthcare organizations.

 If you are looking for a health insurance app development or doctor appointment app development company that would provide business advisory services, offer consultations about compliance and quickly hop on the project, contact us!

 Implementation of an insurance app is an inevitable step for healthcare or insurance companies regardless of their size.
 With this solution and clear understanding of how to build a medical insurance app, both big corporations and private companies can remain relevant in this ever-changing world.